 ANIMAL KINGDOM LODGE ROOMS

 Everyone has different priorities when picking a hotel room.
 Some are ok with bare-bones accommodations, while others want it all – the more bells and whistles, the better.
-Even though nothing about Disney’s Animal Kingdom Lodge will ever be considered bare bones, guests shouldn’t expect traditional luxury.
+Even though nothing about Disney’s Animal Kingdom Lodge will ever be considered scaled-back, guests shouldn’t expect traditional luxury.

 Even the design and layout of the resort is inspired by a kraal, or a traditional South African village made up of huts and surrounded by a fence.
 Not only is this a subtle nod to the resort’s inspiration, but it also ensures that a fair number of the guestrooms have a view of the savannas, some of the highlights of the resort.